-Cost classification is an important concept in budgeting, accounting and project management.
+Cost classification is an important process in budgeting, accounting, and project management.
 Cost classification and categorization of expenses help project teams to understand what kind of costs will be spent during the life cycle of their project.
-For example, while creating the baseline budget , a cost control engineer lists the direct cost and indirect cost in the construction project.
-Basically, Direct costs and indirect costs are two different concepts used for budget planning and accounting operations.
-However, there are some key differences between them.
-It is not easy to make a certain list of direct and indirect costs all the time.
-Because direct and indirect costs are based on the nature of the product and business.
+For example, in a construction project, a cost control engineer lists the direct cost and indirect cost items while creating the baseline budget.
+Basically, Direct costs vs indirect costs is an important concept that every project manager should know.
+Although there are some significant differences between them, it is not easy to make a clear distinction between direct and indirect costs all the time.
+A distinction can be made depending on the nature of the product and business.

-Typically, direct costs are attributable to a product, goods or service itself.
-Direct costs are directly related to the product.
-On the other hand, indirect costs are those required to produce the product however, they are not directly related to the product.
-This article answers this question: what are the primary differences between direct and indirect costs ?
+Typically, direct costs are attributable to a product, goods, or service itself.
+In other words, direct costs are directly related to production.
+On the other hand, indirect costs are those which is required to produce the product but not directly related to the product itself.
+This article answers the following typical question: what are the primary differences between direct and indirect costs?

-It is important to understand classification while purchasing material or creating a project budget.
-Assume that you are a project manager of a house building project and the client makes a change request related to changing the perimeter walls from reinforced concrete to masonry.
-First thing you should do is to make unit price analysis and classify the costs according to their type.
-Material, labor and machinery costs are direct costs and increases as the amount of work increase.
-On the other hand, project management and operational costs are the indirect costs that they don’t directly relate to the amount of work but they increase as the duration of the project increase.
+Assume that you are a project manager of a house construction project and the client makes a change request related to changing the perimeter walls from reinforced concrete to masonry.
+The first thing you should do is to make a unit price analysis and classify the costs according to their type.
+Material, labor, and machinery costs are direct costs and increases as the amount of work increases.

 A direct cost is a price that can be utterly attributed to the production of products or services.
-Some costs, such as direct materials, direct labor, equipment are common direct costs.
+Some costs, such as direct materials, direct labor, equipment are examples of common direct costs.

-In some cases, it is possible to classify an indirect cost to a direct cost.
-For instance, the salary of the manager who controls multiple concrete batch plants would be considered an indirect cost for any one of those concrete batch plants.
-However, that manager’s salary would be a direct cost for the department comprising all of those concrete batch plants.
+In some cases, it is possible to classify an indirect cost as a direct cost.
+For instance, the salary of the manager who controls multiple concrete batch plants would be considered as an indirect cost for each batch plant.
+However, that manager’s salary would be a direct cost for the department which comprising all of those concrete batch plants.

 Direct costs are often variable costs.
 If the manufactured units increase, direct costs increase.
-Because more units need more materials and resources.
+Because creating more units requires more materials and resources.

-Indirect costs are those which affect the whole company such as depreciation, accounting services, general supplies, board salaries.
-They are not just for only one product.
+Indirect costs are those which affect the whole company such as depreciation, accounting services, general supplies, board salaries, and overhead costs.
+They are not spent just on only one product.
 Overhead costs, ongoing costs, project management costs, operational costs are indirect costs.

 Indirect costs are often fixed costs.
 But also they can be variable.

 For instance, the rental cost of your head office is a fixed cost.
-Quantity of manufactured units doesn’t affect your rental price.
-An example of a variable cost is your heating and cooling costs which can change monthly.
+The quantity of manufactured units doesn’t affect your rental price.
+Another example of a variable cost is your heating and cooling expenses that can change on a monthly basis.

 For cost controlling purposes, many companies try to limit their indirect costs as a proportion of direct costs.